helvellyn-io/container-go/README.md

 # container-go
 [![Go](https://github.com/helvellyn-io/container-go/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/helvellyn-io/container-go/actions/workflows/build.yml)

-Container actions using Golang Docker SDK
+Prototyping continuous integration for microservices using Golang and Temporal as the build orchestration platform.

 - For use with Temporal build task queues.
   For guidance on how to run this as a Temporal task please refer to: